ShivangiSingh17/Java-Jet/README.md

 Here is the first java program-[*Hello World*](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/HelloWorld.java)

 #### Basic Syntax in Java:
-About Java programs, there are some very important rules to keep in mind they are as follows:
+About Java programs, there are some very important rules to keep in mind,  as follows:

 ##### Case Sensitivity
-Java is case sensitive, which means identifier Hello and hello would have different meaning in Java.
+Java is case sensitive, which means identifier `Hello` and `hello` would have different meaning in Java.

 ##### Class Names
 For all class names the first letter should be in Upper Case.
 If several words are used to form a name of the class, each inner word's first letter should be in Upper Case.
+This naming pattern is commonly named UpperCamelCase.

 Example: ``class MyFirstJavaClass``